FriendsOfCake/CakePdf/README.md

 ## Note about static assets

-Use absolute urls for static assets in your view templates for pdf.
+Use absolute URLs for static assets in your view templates for PDFs.
 If you use `HtmlHelper::image()`, `HtmlHelper::script()` or `HtmlHelper::css()` make sure you have `$options['fullBase'] = true`

 Another solution would be to create a `AppHelper` of which it would force `$options['fullBase'] = true` for PDF requests. e.g: